Tarpon Fishing Mexico's Holbox Island

 Arrival and Departure Details / Times

-Guests making their own flight reservations must plan to arrive into Cancun International Airport (CUN) BEFORE 3:00 PM.
+Guests making their own flight reservations must plan to arrive at Cancun International Airport (CUN) BEFORE 3:00 PM.
 Arriving around 12:00 PM or 1:00 PM is ideal.
 Be sure to schedule the return flight AFTER 12:00 PM as well in order to make a smooth connection with the ferry and the shuttle van.
 Transportation is included from Cancun to the Lodge at Isla Holbox.
 This service includes pick up by a private van at Cancun’s airport or at any of Cancun’s hotels with ground transport to the small coastal town of Chiquila (about 2.5 hours from Cancun).
 From Chiquila to and from the island, there is a ferry service that runs every hour on the hour during the high season.
 The larger boat can accommodate later arrivals and bad weather and is a safe, dry option.
 This water transfer takes about 30 minutes.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trip dates.
 Please be sure that your passport has at least two blank, unstamped pages remaining in the back, and that it is not torn, delaminated, or damaged in any way.
 No visas or inoculation are required for U.S. citizens.
 A Mexican departure tax is payable at the airport when leaving Mexico.
 Some airlines include this as a prepaid part of your ticket.